30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 - Prefer not to say

-These questions connect income to actual purchasing behavior.
-They help you understand not just what people earn, but how they allocate money toward products like yours.
+These questions connect income to actual purchasing behavior -- not just what people earn, but how they allocate money toward products like yours.

 - Under $200